 The competent authority of Switzerland shall within 12 months of appointed date 3 report to the competent authority of the United Kingdom the 10 States or jurisdictions to which relevant persons who closed their account or deposit between the date of signature of this Agreement and appointed date 3 have transferred the largest volume of relevant assets.
 The report shall also include the number of relevant persons concerned for each State or jurisdiction.
 The Contracting States shall not make public the data collected and reported based on this Article.

-Final withholding tax on income and gains on relevant assets levied by Swiss paying agents
+Withholding tax levied by Swiss paying agents

 Art.
 19 Final withholding tax levied by Swiss paying agents